SpinW/pySpinW/docs/developers/adr/010_spacegroup_lookup.md

 =================

 Within the lookup for space groups there should be entries for:
- * The "international short" symbol
+ * The "international short" symbol mapping to the default setting
-   * The name followed by the choice string in square brackets
+   * The short name followed by the choice string in square brackets
-   * The name followed by the choice string in round brackets
+   * The short name followed by the choice string in round brackets
  * The "international full" symbol

+Beyond this, we need to consider the following setting descriptions:

 Unique axis choices
 -------------------

-The unique axis is specified by in long form
+The unique axis is specified by in long form, and never needed explicitly.

 Numeric Choices
 ---------------

 If there are symmetry choices, they can be specified by a colon then the choice.
 An entry for a group with numeric choices with the choice omitted should default to choice 1.
+For monoclinic groups the numeric choice corresponds to the choice of base (or body) and does not need to be specified.

 Permutations
 ------------